Using the Cognos KPI Capability & Relative Time Structures

 Okay, I will verify that that you basically type in you know, if it’s the red zone is minimum 250 you don’t type of minimum value just typing it over here the end values and change these values of your but I don’t think you can reference these as variables.

 Got it.
 Okay, and then similar to that while you’re there someone asked about are there only those three ranges or yeah English previous 25.
 Yeah, they just have kind of hardwired right now the product two three.
 Okay, so you got one two or three but not more than three.
 That’s interesting.
 Well, it is a new feature so I can imagine them enhancing that and in the near term.
-Are you allowed to use?
-So can you use that as of date that Global parameter that you said are you?
+Are you

-Able to use that on a dashboard actually, I was playing around with that.
+able to use that on a dashboard actually, I was playing around with that.
 I actually created a calculation over here the display it so the answer is kind of yes, if I had this calculation and I think my timed out my system in here we go.
 So you could use the PARAM value expression editor here and reference it.
 Now the syntax is a little different.
 You actually have to put it in pounds and it does show you here macro functions the PARAM value.

 Syntax here we go shows you examples of how to reference it.
 So if you actually do that, and then you could display this here on the dashboard and reference it.
 What I’m trying to figure out is a way to maybe change a dynamically within the dashboard haven’t really seen that yet.
 You do have to kind of go back out to hear from a dashboard perspective and change it this way from Report perspective.
 You can reference it.

-Like I showed you in the demo normally, but you could also Display this expression back here on the dashboard if you wanted to get it.
+Like I showed you in the demo normally, but you could also display this expression back here on the dashboard if you wanted to get it.
 So you see still have some of that incongruence between what supported and reports versus dashboards relative to data modules.
 Correct?
 There’s always like this little the dashboard and product will have this KPI indicator as not on the rail.
 It’s not on the reporting side yet.

 I’m sure this KPI visualization will eventually get there so depends like what their priorities are and when they what teams developing whatso yeah, you definitely have some sort of feature sets that are in dash boarding but not in reports and some of the reports that and dash boarding, you know, things like that great and then someone’s asking if the relative time KPI’s are done using in memory for performance is good for acceptable for the end users and I would guess that a function of whether using a data module or a data set, huh true, so I believe you No here in this particular example.
 I actually connected back to a database and the database is not that bad in terms of volume and it performs fairly.
 Well, I found out in the field that if you really want Snappy dashboards where you can create a data set so that lays down a nice high performing Park a file on the server.
 So there’s none of that lie going back and forth me the database.